-Netflix’s catalog of fantasy titles for August are ready to sweep you away on an incredible adventure.
+Netflix’s catalog of fantasy titles for September are ready to sweep you away on an incredible adventure.
+If you're looking for a night in with a movie epic, the streaming giant has added classics like The Lord of the Rings: The Two Towers and The Return of the King to their lineup.
+But if you don't have time to immerse yourself in a lengthy saga in one sitting, Netflix also has an exciting collection of episodic fantasies this fall.
 Filled with vampires, medieval settings, and plenty of supernatural elements, these series suggestions will satisfy your craving for magic.

 These series are some of the best that Netflix has to offer.
-So cool down, click play, and check out the ten best fantasy shows available on Netflix in August.
+So settle in, click play, and check out the best fantasy shows available on Netflix in September.

 What if the Devil did actually have a heart?
 This fun, dark drama-comedy series focuses on the titular character after he becomes dissatisfied with his throne in Hell.
 When Satan retires to Los Angeles, he indulges in his greatest loves: wine and women.
 However, everything changes when someone is murdered outside of his club and Lucifer meets a detective named Chloe whose inherent kindness intrigues him.